Manufacturers: Antivirus Won’t Prevent a Physical Breach.

 Security operations in a manufacturing facility can be very complex.
 As a result, security operations personnel can get overwhelmed signals.
 This leads to alarm or signal fatigue, inattentiveness, and delays in response.

-What You Can Do To Improve Manufacturing Security
+What You Can Do To Improve Manufacturing Security for Manufacturers

 - Get a professional security audit to identify areas of weakness